(Pocket-lint) - You probably already made up your mind about TikTok.

 How does TikTok work?

-The basic function of TikTok is that users can film videos of themselves lip-syncing or acting out sketches.
-Their videos can be up to 15 seconds long.
-They can pick from a library of songs, effects, and sound bites to add to their videos.
+TikTok also has video editing and customisation tools.
+Users have access to a library of songs, effects, filters, and sound bites to add to their videos.
 They can also “duet” with someone by replying to a video, creating a split-screen and endless reactions.

 Who to follow on TikTok